WomensLaw serves and supports all survivors.

 Can a parent who committed domestic violence get custody or parent-time?

-Your child’s and your safety and well-being are most important.2 If you have proof of domestic violence, a judge must consider it.
-If you have a cohabitant abuse protective order, a judge must take this as proof of real or likely harm to your child.3
+The safety and well-being of you and your child are most important.2 If you have proof of domestic violence, a judge must consider it.
+If you have a cohabitant abuse protective order, a judge must take this as proof of real or likely harm to your child, unless you got a no-fault order.3

 However, the judge may also consider all the factors listed in How does a judge decide about custody and parent-time? as they relate to both parents.
-The judge will then decide what s/he believes is best for your child.
-This means that even if the abuser committed domestic violence, s/he could still get some form of custody or parent-time.
+The judge will then decide what they believe is best for your child.
+This means that even if the abuser committed domestic violence, they could still get some form of custody or parent-time.
 Unless there is proof of real or likely harm to the child, Utah law usually assumes a child should have regular, meaningful contact with both parents, and both parents should be actively involved in raising a child.4

 Custody cases involving domestic violence can be complicated, so it’s a good idea to talk to a Utah lawyer for advice and help with your case.
 Our Finding a Lawyer page has links to free and paid lawyers.